clarinsi/STARK/README.md

 STARK produces a tab-separated (.tsv) file with a list of all the trees matching the input criteria sorted by descending frequency, as illustrated by the first few lines of the sample output below.
 The description of the tree is given in the first column, while subsequent columns include additional information on individual nodes, the absolute and relative frequencies, the surface node order, and the root.

-For adding other types of information to the output, such as additional statistics and links to visualised examples, see [Settings](#list-of-settings) above.
+For adding other types of information to the output, such as additional statistics and links to visualised examples, see the [list of settings](#list-of-settings) above.

 |Tree | Node A | Node B | Node C | A-Freq | R-Freq | Order | N | Root |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |